Ssstaffsignal

 "When Redis is down, do we let all traffic through (fail-open) or block all traffic (fail-closed)?
 For abuse protection, I default to fail-open: blocking 100% of legitimate users to stop potential abuse is worse than temporarily allowing unchecked traffic.
 For billing/quota, I'd flip to fail-closed because giving away resources has direct revenue impact."

-1. Redis goes down → middleware detects failure (connection timeout or error response)
+1. Redis goes down → middleware detects failure (connection timeout, 5–10ms aggressive timeout)

 3. Observability pipeline fires alert: "enforcement rate dropped below 95%"

-4. On-call engineer sees alert, confirms Redis outage, decides whether to intervene
+4. On-call engineer sees alert, confirms Redis outage, follows runbook

 5. Redis recovers → middleware detects healthy connection → resumes centralized counters

-"With 10 gateway instances and a 100 req/min limit, each instance could independently allow 100 — giving the client 1000 total.
-The options are:
+"With 10 gateway instances and a 100 req/min limit, each instance could independently allow 100 — giving the client 1,000 total.
+Three options:

-• (a) Centralized Redis on every request — accurate, +2ms latency per check
+• Centralized Redis per-request: accurate, +2ms latency per check, SPOF

-• (b) Local counters with periodic sync — fast (sub-ms), bounded drift
+• Local counters with periodic sync: fast (sub-ms), bounded drift

 Pick a position and quantify: "I'd go with option (b) for abuse protection.
-With 10 instances syncing every 5 seconds, worst case overshoot is 10 × (100/60 × 5) ≈ 83 extra requests per window.
-That's an 83% overshoot in the absolute worst case — but in practice, traffic distributes across instances, so real overshoot is 10-20%.
-For abuse protection where limits are 1000+ req/min, that's noise."
+With 10 instances syncing every 5 seconds, worst-case overshoot is 10 × (100/60 × 5) ≈ 83 extra requests per window.
+That's ~83% overshoot absolute worst case — but in practice traffic distributes across instances, so real overshoot is 10–20%.
+For abuse protection where limits are 1,000+ req/min, that's noise."

-Then show you know when to switch: "For billing/quota where every request has dollar value, I'd switch to option (a) — centralized Redis.
-The +2ms latency is acceptable because billing endpoints are lower throughput, and accuracy matters more than latency."
+"For billing/quota where every request has dollar value, I'd switch to centralized Redis.
+The +2ms latency is acceptable because billing endpoints are lower throughput."

-Fault Line 3: Algorithm selection — why it matters less than you think (3-5 min)
+Fault Line 3: Algorithm — why it matters less than you think (3–5 min)

 "I'd use token bucket.
-But honestly, the algorithm choice is the least interesting part of this problem.
+But the algorithm choice is the least interesting part.
 Token bucket, sliding window log, sliding window counter — they all work.
-The real question is: where does the counter live, what happens when that store fails, and how do you coordinate across instances.
+The real question is where the counter lives, what happens when that store fails, and how you coordinate across instances.
 I can explain the algorithmic differences if you'd like, but I'd rather spend time on the distributed coordination problem."

 This is a power move.
 It demonstrates you know the algorithms but won't waste time on textbook recitation.
-If the interviewer insists, give a 30-second summary:
+If the interviewer insists:

 • Token bucket: smooth, allows bursts up to bucket size, O(1) per check

-• Sliding window counter: approximation between fixed windows, low memory, slight inaccuracy at boundaries
+• Sliding window counter: approximation between two fixed windows, low memory, ±1% error at boundaries

 Then redirect: "The algorithm determines local behavior.
 The hard problem is distributed coordination — which we just discussed."

 The Staff answer: "Self-service policy API with guardrails.
 Product teams can set limits within pre-approved ranges.
 Changes go through a review pipeline — not a human review, but an automated check that the new limit won't exceed the backend's capacity.
-Deployment is canary: new limits apply to 5% of traffic for 1 hour before full rollout."
+Deployment is canary: new limits apply to 5% of traffic for 1 hour before full rollout.
+Rollback is a one-line config change, not a deploy."

 Phase 6: Wrap-Up (2–3 minutes)